 Nobody wants to train with a quiet trainer, just like no one wants to eat at a quiet restaurant.
-So, one of the worst mistakes you can make is to be seen standing on the gym floor looking around or on your phone.
+So, one of the worst mistakes you can make is to be seen standing on the gym floor or fitness center looking around or on your phone.

 If you are walking the gym floor, walk it, speak to people, and get away from the floor for a while.
 Don’t let people see you walking around aimlessly, or it makes it obvious you are a new or quiet trainer.